Columbus State University Press

-Royalties and other author considerations are handled by David Mitchell at CSU’s Research and Service Foundation.
+Royalties and other author considerations are handled by CSU‘s Advancement staff.

 Internships for those interested in learning about publishing are available for CSU undergraduates in the English Department and for other students.
 Assignments are usually made in the fall.
 Please contact Dr. Allen Gee at firstname.lastname@example.org.

 - Carson McCullers Center